ska-telescope/ska-data-lifecycle/README.md

   minikube addons enable ingress
 ```

-- On Apple Silicon Macs, also start a Minikube tunnel:
+- On Apple Silicon Macs, you might also have to start a Minikube tunnel:
 ```bash
   minikube tunnel
 ```